areon546/horse-race-simulator/README.md

-# Horse Racing Simulator OOP Coursework
+# ECS414U-OOP Coursework: Horse Racing Simulator

 Part 1 contains a command line implementation of a horse racer simulator based on the assigned files given to complete the coursework.
 Breed.java is used to determine horse breed, however has no affect on the Race class.